Editorial Style Guide

 AP Versus Chicago Style

 AP Style should be used with all media-related pieces such as press releases.
-Chicago Style is used for all formal publications, such as the Hardrock Magazine.
+Chicago Style is used for all formal publications, such as the Hardrock magazine.
 Below is a compilation of common style questions, some of which are particular to the South Dakota Mines.
 For style questions, contact the media relations experts in Marketing & Communications at mediarelations@sdsmt.edu.

 Titles and Names